How Do Language Models Compose Functions?: Compositional Processing and Embedding Space Geometry

 \subsection{Results}

-\cref{fig:task-lens-correlation} shows the that there is a a strong inverse correlation ($r^2 = 0.53$) between the linearity of the representation and the compositionality of the processing.
-That is, the more linear the representation of a relation is in the embedding spaces, the more likely the model is to display \textit{idiomatic} (as opposed to \textit{compositional}) processing.
+\cref{fig:task-lens-correlation} shows the that there is a a strong inverse correlation ($r^2 = 0.65$) between embedding space task geometry and compositional processing for Llama 3 (3B).
+That is, the more a task is represented as a translation in the embedding spaces, the more likely the model is to display \textit{idiomatic} (as opposed to \textit{compositional}) processing.

-This correlation is computed by averaging linearity and compositionality across instances for each task. \cref{fig:intermediate-distribution} shows the de-aggregated distribution of our "compositionality" metric across the examples.
+This correlation is computed by averaging the indicator for compositional processing across instances for each task. \cref{fig:intermediate-distribution} shows the de-aggregated distribution of our "compositionality" metric across the examples.
 For some tasks, it appears that nearly all individual examples behave the same way.
-For example, nearly every instance of the \texttt{antonym-spanish} task displays a compositional processing signature, while almost every instance of the \texttt{movie-director-birthyear} task displays an idiomatic one.
+For example, nearly every instance of \texttt{antonym-spanish} displays a compositional signature, while almost every instance of \texttt{movie-director-birthyear} displays an idiomatic one.
 On the other hand, this distribution is more uniform for other tasks, such as \texttt{plus-100-times-2}.
 This distribution appears to be bimodal across all examples: 82\% have very low ($< 0.1$) or high ($\geq 0.5$) values for compositionality.

+We include results for several other models in \cref{app:task-lens-models}, i.e. Llama 3 (3B) Instruct, Llama 3 (8B), OLMo (7B), and OLMo 2 (13B).
+All the models models we test continue to show strong correlations for the relationship presented here, with an average $r^2 = 0.66$.
+These models continue to show bimodal distributions of the choice of mechanism across examples.
+We also explore the hypothesis in \cref{app:linear} that linear representations could be predictive of the mechanism, but find a weaker fit than with the translation-based representations shown here.